rishav-data/MNIST_digit_recognition_neural_network/README.md

 Built by Rishav Dhara — powered by curiosity, creativity, and the capabilities of modern AI tools.
 This was a solo project made possible in just one day with the assistance of AI-based development support.

 PLEASE NOTE THAT THE MODEL IS TRAINED ON train.csv AND test.csv .
-THESE TWO FILES WERE WAY TOO BIG TO JUSTIDY KEEPING THEM ESPECIALLY WHEN RENDER CAN'T DEPLOY THE BUILD DUE TO THEM .
+THESE TWO FILES WERE WAY TOO BIG TO JUSTIFY KEEPING THEM ESPECIALLY WHEN RENDER CAN'T DEPLOY THE BUILD DUE TO THEM .
 THE TRAINING DATA IS EASILY AVAIALABLE ON KAGGLE .

 Deployed Neural Network : https://mnist-digit-recognition-neural-network.onrender.com/